statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2have successfully undergone, to the satisfaction of the Administration, tests which are substantially equivalent to those specified in those recommendations.
 3. Before giving approval to novel life-saving appliances or arrangements, the Administration shall ensure that such:

-.1. appliances provide safety standards at least equivalent to the requirements of this chapter and the Code and have been evaluated and tested based on the guidelines developed by the Organization<sup> 5) Refer to guidelines to be developed by the Organization. </sup> ; or
+.1. appliances provide safety standards at least equivalent to the requirements of this chapter and the Code and have been evaluated and tested based on the guidelines developed by the Organization ; or

 .2. arrangements have successfully undergone an engineering analysis, evaluation and approval in accordance with regulation 38.
 4. Procedures adopted by the Administration for approval shall also include the conditions whereby approval would continue or would be withdrawn.